ElDavoo/wa-crypt-tools/README.md

 # WhatsApp Crypt14-15 Database Decrypter
-Decrypts WhatsApp .crypt14 and .crypt15 files, **given the key file**.
+Decrypts WhatsApp .crypt14 and .crypt15 files, **given the key file** or the 64-characters long key.
 The key file is named "key" if the backup is crypt14 or
 "encrypted_backup.key" if the backup is crypt15 (encrypted E2E backups).
 The output result is either a SQLite database